Lie groups of Poisson diffeomorphisms: Poisson geometry: Lagrangians and diffeomorphisms

 Let $E \to L$ be a vector bundle, with scalar multiplication $m_t:E\to E$.
 A Poisson structure $\pi$ on the total space of $E$ is linear when $t m_t^*\pi=\pi$ for all $t\in \RR\setminus \{0\}$.
-Since a linear Poisson structure $\pi$ on $E$ makes it into a Poisson groupoid over $L$, the zero section must be a clean Lagrangian submanifold of $(E, \pi)$ by Proposition \ref{prop:coisotropicbisections}.
-If $\pi$ is any Poisson structure on the total space of $E$ for which the zero section $L\subset E$ is a clean Lagrangian, we can call $\pi$ \textit{linearizable} around $L$ when there is a local Poisson diffeomorphism
+We will see as part of Proposition \ref{prop:coisotropicbisections} that the zero section must be a Lagrangian submanifold of $(E, \pi)$.
+If $\pi$ is any Poisson structure on the total space of $E$ for which the zero section $L\subset E$ is a Lagrangian, we can call $\pi$ \textit{linearizable} around $L$ when there is a local Poisson diffeomorphism

 that restricts to the identity on $L$.
-More generally, if $(M, \pi)$ is any Poisson manifold, and $L\subset (M, \pi)$ a clean Lagrangian, we can call $(M, \pi)$ linearizable around $L$ if $(NL, \psi^* \pi)$ is linearizable around $L$ for some (hence every) tubular neighbourhood $\psi:NL\to U\subset M$ of $L$. \begin{question} Let $L\subset (M, \pi)$ be a clean Lagrangian submanifold.
-When is $(M,\pi)$ linearizable around $M$? \end{question} We have addressed this question in more detail in \cite{smilde2021linearization}, with emphasis on the case that the ambient manifold is a Poisson groupoid, and the Lagrangian is the unit section.
+More generally, if $(M, \pi)$ is any Poisson manifold, and $L\subset (M, \pi)$ a Lagrangian, we can call $(M, \pi)$ linearizable around $L$ if $(NL, \psi^* \pi)$ is linearizable around $L$ for some (hence every) tubular neighbourhood $\psi:NL\to U\subset M$ of $L$. \begin{question} Let $L\subset (M, \pi)$ be a Lagrangian submanifold.
+When is $(M,\pi)$ linearizable around $L$? \end{question} We have addressed this question in more detail in \cite{smilde2021linearization}, with emphasis on the case that the ambient manifold is a Poisson groupoid, and the Lagrangian is the unit section.
 As in \cite{smilde2021linearization}, we adopt the following terminology. \begin{definition} A Poisson groupoid $(\GG, \Pi)\toto (M, \pi)$ is \textit{linearizable} when the Poisson structure $\Pi$ is linearizable around the unit space $M\subset (\GG, \Pi)$. \end{definition}